Mapping of Policies with NGRBC Principles

 -

-Statement on Communication and training to the concerned
+Communication and training requirements for the policy implementation

 -